How can I communicate access codes or PINs to adorers?

 #2: Per-adorer access codes appear at Admin » Adorers.
 Use the "access code" filter to show all adorers with or without an access code.
 Or search for all adorers using a particular access code by entering code=CODE_HERE in the Search field.

-#3: You can include [user:access-code] token in a bulk message which will be replaced with the recipient adorer's access code.
+#3: You can include [user:access-code] token in a bulk message, and the system will replace it with the recipient adorer's access code.
 This is useful if you want to quickly notify everyone what their access code is.